 Wondering where to find the best Jewish food in London year-round?
 Check out our round up of tasty Jewish food groups and where to find them, including bagels, Jewish brunch and salt beef…

 The Best Jewish Food in London

-Bagels: You have two options here: One, the trendy and touted route for a the-line-out-the-door-is-worth-it experience: on Brick Lane.
+Bagels: You have a few options here: One, the trendy and touted route for a the-line-out-the-door-is-worth-it experience: Beigel Bake on Brick Lane.
 Established in 1974, this 24 hour, 7 day-a-week bagel haven churns out 7,000 bagels a day in the traditional Jewish style with fillings such as hot salt beef with mustard, chopped herring and obviously, cream cheese and salmon.
-And yes, the famous rainbow bagel is sold there.
+Just down the road you have the very similar Beigel Shop, which sells the famous rainbow bagel.
+Though the two are often seen as rivals, they were originally owned by the same family.
+Nonetheless, they are often compared…so it’s probably safest to try them both before making your vote.
 For a more low-key method to obtaining the perfect bagel in London, head to .
 Small batch bagels and Challah, a traditional Jewish plaited loaf of yeast risen egg bread, are served warm until 2AM.

 Matzoh ball soup: Also known as ‘Jewish Penecillan’, these first-sized dumplings (kneidlach) in broth runneth over in hearty bowls at .
 For upscale dining, the 2015 Michelin starred is a delicious celebration of Jewish Cuisine.
 The restaurant sits within the grounds of Britain’s oldest synagogue, Bevis Marks, built in 1701 and designated a building of national interest.